You want smart political talk without the meltdowns?

 There has to be a consequence to Iran for the support they provide to Hamas.

-And if we see any action from Hezbollah, we need to raise that price, and that means the greatest deterrent we have for future attacks is to go to the source of the money that provides them with the ability to attack, and that is Iraq.
+And that means the greatest deterrent we have for future attacks is to go to the source of the money that provides them with the ability to attack.

-Quick break more with South Carolina Senator Tim Scott and your call's coming up.
+Quick break more with South Carolina Senator Tim Scott.

 Let me ask you about what's going on in the House and this battle for speaker.

-And lastly, would you ever choose to work with Democrats because of all those reports that some Republicans are considering working with Hakeem Jeffries, which is insanity to me and not leadership.
+And lastly, would you ever choose to work with Democrats because of all those reports that some Republicans are considering working with Hakeem Jeffries, which is insanity to me and not leadership?

 Of course not.